OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 ### Event-based activation

 This feature was released in [requirement set 1.10](../requirement-set-1.10/outlook-requirement-set-1.10.md).
 However, additional events are now available in preview.
-See [Supported events](../../../outlook/autolaunch.md#supported-events) to learn more.
+To learn more, see [Supported events](../../../outlook/autolaunch.md#supported-events).

 **Available in**: Outlook on Windows (connected to a Microsoft 365 subscription), Outlook on the web (modern)